 Animals: Structure and Function

-Overall Expectations:
+Unit E Overall Expectations:

-Unit E E1. analyse the relationships between changing societal needs, technological advances, and our understanding of internal systems of humans; E2. investigate, through laboratory inquiry or computer simulation, the functional responses of the respiratory and circulatory systems of animals, and the relationships between their respiratory, circulatory, and digestive systems; E3. demonstrate an understanding of animal anatomy and physiology, and describe disorders of the respiratory, circulatory, and digestive systems.
-21 hours
+E1. analyse the relationships between changing societal needs, technological advances, and our understanding of internal systems of humans; E2. investigate, through laboratory inquiry or computer simulation, the functional responses of the respiratory and circulatory systems of animals, and the relationships between their respiratory, circulatory, and digestive systems; E3. demonstrate an understanding of animal anatomy and physiology, and describe disorders of the respiratory, circulatory, and digestive systems.

-At the Zoo students will:
+At Zoo School Students will:

 Investigate, through laboratory inquiry the functional responses of the respiratory and circulatory systems of animals, and the relationships between their respiratory, circulatory, and digestive systems.
 Demonstrate an understanding of animal anatomy and physiology, and describe disorders of the respiratory, circulatory, and digestive systems.
+Investigate, through dissection the interrelatedness of the digestive system, circulatory system and respiratory system.
+When offered on-line the dissection will be carried out in an on-line format.

 Plants: Anatomy, Growth, and Function

-Overall Expectations:

-F1. evaluate the importance of sustainable use of plants to Canadian society and other cultures; F2. investigate the structures and functions of plant tissues, and factors affecting plant growth; F3. demonstrate an understanding of the diversity of vascular plants, including their structures, internal transport systems, and their role in maintaining biodiversity.
+Unit F F1. evaluate the importance of sustainable use of plants to Canadian society and other cultures; F2. investigate the structures and functions of plant tissues, and factors affecting plant growth; F3. demonstrate an understanding of the diversity of vascular plants, including their structures, internal transport systems, and their role in maintaining biodiversity.

-Unit F - 19 hours

-At the Zoo students will:
+At Zoo School Students will: 18 hours

-Investigate plants found on the Zoo site's Aboriginal Trail and evaluate the importance of sustainable use of plants to Canadian society and other cultures.
-Using the Zoo Horticulture Centre investigate the structures and functions of plant tissues, and factors affecting plant growth.
+Evaluate the importance of sustainable use of plants to Canadian society and other cultures.
+Using the Zoo's diverse plant collection investigate the structures and functions of plant structures.
+Investigate factors that affect plant growth through means of a scientific investigation.
 Through observing plants in different geographical Zoo exhibits demonstrate an understanding of the diversity of vascular plants, including their structures, internal transport systems, and their role in maintaining biodiversity.

-Total 114 hours
+Total 110 hours